FabianStroblGit/Spotify-API/README.md

 - play a song / playlist specified in the code
 - search and play a song or a playlist

-# How it works
-- An instanze of SpotifyOAuth is created using your Spotify client_id and client_secret.(More on this [later](#use-it-yourself).

-- A n authentication header is generated in search.py to be used later to search for a song or playlist.

-- The UI is created using tkinter

 # Use it yourself
 To use this for yourself, you have to change the client_id and client_secret to your own in the main.py file.
 ``` Python